Ruebennase/Recause/README.md

 4. **Minimal & Extensible**
    - No heavy dependencies—just DOM manipulation for a simple chat-like experience.
-   - Swap out ChatWizard for another layer (CLI, React, Vue, etc.) if you prefer.
+   - Unclear if integration with other UI/Reactive Frameworks sensible.

 ---

 ### Example Flow

-A “house survey” example is provided:
+A “vacation planner” example is provided:
-- Asks how many houses you have
-- Collects address, region, amenities for each house
-- Ends with final remarks
+- Asks about travel plans and collects certain data
 - Stores all data in Recause’s single state object

-You can **serialize** that state any time and **reload** it later—resuming exactly where you left off!
+You can **serialize** that state any time and **reload** it later—resuming exactly where you left off.

 ---